As QAnon grew, Facebook and Twitter missed years of warning signs about the conspiracy’s violent nature

 But even as the companies regarded QAnon posts as a largely protected class of free speech, there often were apparent violations of company policies against calls for violence and harassment of individuals.
 Though the targets often were public figures — including Obama, model Chrissy Teigen and Serbian artist Marina Abramovic — the intensity and hatefulness of the posts were as obvious in 2018 and 2019 as they were when Facebook and Twitter took action this summer, researchers said.

 The same month that Facebook hosted the article about the “16-Year Plan to Destroy America” and its litany of responses calling for summary executions, in January 2018 Twitter seethed with similar content, said Clemson University researcher Darren Linvill, who found frequent references on posts with QAnon hashtags to “shooting,” “hanging” and “firing squad.”
-Some have been removed among recent enforcement by the the company.
+Some have been removed among recent enforcement by the company.

 One image on Twitter, posted Jan.
 5, 2018, depicted an apparently satanic ritual in which a hooded figure prepared to plunge a dagger into an infant as Obama and former presidents George H.W.
 Bush and Bill Clinton looked on, smiling.
 “We’ve gotta hang these assh*les! #qanon,” wrote the poster, whose account description says “opposed to progressive liberal indoctrination” and includes the hashtags #MAGA #TrumpTrain.

-Another tweet from that month, responding to a post with the #QAnon hashtag and depicting Obama behind bars, wrote “He deserves the firing squad.
+Another tweet from that month, responding to a post with the #QAnon hashtag and depicting Obama behind bars, read: “He deserves the firing squad.
 The gallows, the chair, whatever.
 Make him an example to all traitors who may think of pulling crap like this ever again.”

 A highly organized approach